West Bengal

 Thukpa Dish

 Eating out while you stay in Kalimpong is another beautiful experience.
-There are many big restaurants and dining places.
-This hill station definitely satisfies the hunger of the people with small and simple stalls.
-Momos and Thukpa are the special foods that the town offers it to its tourists.
-Kalimpong people also like to eat Chinese and Tibetan cuisine.
+There are many large restaurants and dining places.
+This hill station definitely satisfies the hunger of people with small and simple stalls.
+Momos and Thukpa are the special foods that the town offers to its tourists.
+Kalimpong people also enjoy Chinese and Tibetan cuisine.

 Shopping Places in Kalimpong

 Shopping is important for survival in the town.
-The Kalimpong district has two major shopping places that are full of shops.
-The Rishi market is the primary one.
-The road through this market will lead you to a tri-junction marketplace through which these roads lead to marketplaces.
+The Kalimpong district has two major shopping places full of shops.
+The Rishi Market is the primary one.
+The road through this market leads to a tri-junction marketplace through which these roads lead to more marketplaces.

-All sorts of goods can found in this Rishi road marketplace.
-The marketplace has shops on its both sides.
-Bargaining the prices before buying is a better idea.
-Once you are done with shopping, you can find yourself a cab those are stationed right on the road in a line.
+All sorts of goods can be found in this Rishi Road marketplace.
+The marketplace has shops on both sides.
+Bargaining before buying is a good idea.
+Once you are done with shopping, you can find a cab stationed on the road in a line.

-The other market is at 10th Mile (1 mile from the Town square).
-You can walk down the road and buy yourself everything you want.
-However this marketplace is a wholesale market and prices are fixed, yet they are reasonable.
-If you want to buy something in bulk then this is the perfect place.
-The market was a famous one during the old days in the 1900s.
-When the trade routes were connected to Tibet through the Silk route, there was a heavy trade with mules carrying the silk clothes, gold ornaments etc to be packed and sold.
+The other market is at 10th Mile (1 mile from the Town Square).
+You can walk down the road and buy everything you want.
+However, this marketplace is a wholesale market and prices are fixed, yet reasonable.
+If you want to buy something in bulk, this is the perfect place.
+The market was famous during the old days in the 1900s.
+When the trade routes were connected to Tibet through the Silk route, there was heavy trade with mules carrying silk clothes, gold ornaments, etc., to be packed and sold.

-There is another place you may visit, Haat Bazar of Kalimpong.
-It is a local village market that sets up in weekly and on every Wednesday and Saturday.
+There is another place you may visit, the Haat Bazar of Kalimpong.
+It is a local village market that sets up weekly on every Wednesday and Saturday.
 It can be reached from Rish Road.
-The villagers from all over the place come here to buy vegetables, clothes, bags and many other things.
+Villagers from all over the place come here to buy vegetables, clothes, bags, and many other things.

 Ideal Time to Visit Kalimpong